-The Company's management body is the Board of Directors.
 The liability of the Board of Directors extends to the operation of the entire Company, as part of which the Board's main tasks include the approval of the Company's strategy, annual report, major organisational restructurings and policies, as well as making other significant company law-related decisions.
 In its objectives and activities, particular emphasis is placed on increasing shareholder value, profitability and efficiency, and on managing risks and complying fully with external requirements - in other words on ensuring the most effective enforcement of business, ethical and internal control policies.
 The scope of its authority is defined in the effective statutory provisions, the Company's Articles of Association, General Meeting resolutions, and the Organisational and Operational Regulations.
 Its rules of procedure include the legal status and composition of the Board of Directors, as well as the regulations applicable to its operation and decision making.